Iluxmas/resume/Readme.md

 **Desription:**

 A not long time ago in a galaxy not far away one despotic emperor decided to conquer other democratic republic which lead to many people leave their homes, as did the hero of this story.
 These circumstances forced him to start looking for remote work as soon as possible, and then he came up with the idea of ​​creating a page to demonstrate his abilities.
-There was no ready-made layout, he created it by his own rely only on aestetic and his sense of beauty.
+There was no ready-made layout, he created it by his own, rely only on aestetic and his sense of beauty...

 **Featers:**